Business Mgmt & Administration (BUS) at Wytheville Community College

 BUS 205 - Human Resource Management

-Introduces employment, selection, and placement of personnel, forecasting, job analysis, job descriptions, training methods and programs, employee evaluatio systems, compensation, benefits, and labor relations.
+Introduces employment, selection, and placement of personnel, forecasting, job analysis, job descriptions, training methods and programs, employee evaluation systems, compensation, benefits, and labor relations.

 Lecture 3 hours per week.